 IFSD will produce monthly updates posted on this website.
 These written updates can be supplemented with briefings to interested parties by IFSD.
 Project results (interim and final) will be published on this website as soon as they are available.

-IFSD is pleased to provide this fourth monthly update to its stakeholders on the progress of the First Nations Child and Family Services (FNCFS) project.
+IFSD is pleased to provide this fifth monthly update to its stakeholders on the progress of the First Nations Child and Family Services (FNCFS) project.

 Are you willing to offer more insight into your agency’s resource profile?
 We are looking for agencies who are willing to share their experiences in writing or in conversation (by phone) to offer perspective on the following six questions: